PERIPLEX SPI

 Configuring and Controlling SPI’s chip

 Each SPI chip manages a SPI bus.
-For example, you want control spidev1.0
+For example, you want control spidev1.0.

 Opens SPI connection: